CHECKLIST: 7 things you must not ignore before buying a health insurance policy

 These seven features improve the quality of your health insurance plan providing you with adequate cover, minimum limits and utmost flexibility.
 Ensuring at least a majority of these features are included in your health insurance policy, will help you and your family get quality healthcare, whenever you need it - without having to worry about the financial burden.

-Have a question about any of these features, or any other aspect of health insurance?
-Post it on the Beshak Forum - and get answers for free!
+Got a question related to any of these features, or any other aspect of health insurance?
+Post it on the Beshak Insurance Forum - and get answers for free!